MovingBlocks/TempDoc/Codebase-Structure.md

 Gradle
 ---------

-Most our projects are organized using [Gradle](http://www.gradle.org), a build automation tool similar to [Maven](http://maven.apache.org), but using [Groovy](http://groovy.codehaus.org) as its language.
-This allows for some pretty powerful scripting and customization of a local developer setup.
+Most of our projects are organized using [Gradle](http://www.gradle.org), a build automation tool similar to [Maven](http://maven.apache.org), but using [Groovy](http://groovy.codehaus.org) as its language.
+This allows for some pretty powerful scripting and customization of a local developer setup while leveraging maven repositories for dependency resolution.

 You interact with Gradle using a "gradlew" wrapper script that downloads and installs the correct project-specific version of Gradle itself.
 No need to install anything locally yourself.
 You simply run the command "gradlew" on any OS in the directory you've cloned the primary Terasology engine repo to and the correct version will be fetched and executed.